Nipple discharge means any fluid that comes out of a breast nipple.

 The fluid might look milky, clear, yellow, green, brown, gray or bloody.
 It can be thin and sticky or thin and watery.

-Nipple discharge is a normal part of breast function during pregnancy or breast-feeding.
-It also may be associated with menstrual hormone changes and fibrocystic changes.
-The milky discharge after breast-feeding will normally affect both breasts and can continue for up to two or three years after stopping nursing.
+Nipple discharge is a typical part of how the breast works during pregnancy or breast-feeding.
+It also can be linked to menstrual hormone changes and common changes in breast tissue, called fibrocystic breast.
+The milky discharge after breast-feeding most often affects both breasts.
+It can continue for up to one year or more after giving birth or stopping nursing.

-- You have a lump in your breast
+- You have a lump in your breast.

-- The discharge is spontaneous and persistent
+- The discharge is bloody or clear.

 Possible causes of nipple discharge include:

-- Birth control pills
+- Birth control pills.